 The technique is similar to helium leak detection which uses a mass spectrometer detector.
 One advantage of sulphur hexafluoride as a test gas is that it has a higher molecular weight that helium and less likely to give a false "leak" result from gas permeation through the packaging material.

 The vacuum method is suitable for packages having a well-defined headspace.
 It relies on gas or liquid flow because the pressure inside the package is higher than the pressure in the vacuum chamber.
-It is suitable for detecting gross leaks (≥ 100µm) and for testing the seal strength of packages under differential pressure conditions such as those which can occur during air transportation.
+It is suitable for detecting gross leaks and for testing the seal integrity of packages under differential pressure conditions such as those which can occur during air transportation.

-Smithers Pira employs a Vacuubrand MZ 2C NT diaphragm pump with CVC 3000 controller to test smaller packages using vacuum methods including ASTM D3078 "Standard Test Method for Determination of Leaks in Flexible Packaging by Bubble Emission".
+Smithers Pira employs a CVC 3000 vacuum package testing system to test packages using vacuum methods including ASTM D3078 "Standard Test Method for Determination of Leaks in Flexible Packaging by Bubble Emission".

 Vacuum methods are not suitable for detecting smaller leaks, especially when the package contains a wet product which may "plug" the leakage route.